jroller33/jroller33/README.md

 <h2>About Me 👨🏻‍💻 </h2>

 I'm currently in a full-stack coding bootcamp.
-Some of what I've done recently is on here, but most of the projects we did at the beginning aren't, because I'm redoing them.
-This page is constantly changing and getting updated, so check back often.
+Some of what I've worked on recently is on my GitHub, but most of the projects we did at the beginning aren't because I'm redoing them.
+This page is constantly changing so check back regularly.

 ![Snake animation](https://github.com/thepiyushmalhotra/thepiyushmalhotra/blob/output/github-contribution-grid-snake.svg)